 3.7.
 Intellectual Property

 3.7.1 Intellectual property comprises trademarks, domain names, patents, industrial designs, copyrights and trade secrets.
 Partners in the supply chain have a duty to protect Reverse Resources’ intellectual property, just as they have the obligation to respect that of others.
 Intellectual property is considered confidential information.
 Any invention, discovery, improvement work product, trade secret and other technological development made by suppliers or employees of Reverse Resources during his work or employment for/with Reverse Resources related directly or indirectly to the business of Reverse Resources, remains the property of Reverse Resources.
 Use of Reverse Resources trademarks and branded visual assets requires prior written authorization from Reverse Resources or signing of the Reverse Resources Trademark License Agreement by the Business Partner.

 4. Compliance and Reporting

-4.1.1 The Business Partner undertakes to have in force all the social, environmental and ethical requirements by Reverse Resources as set out in this code of conduct.
-In case any of the requirements are not yet in place at the time of signing the Code of Conduct, the Business Partner will propose an implementation plan to put in place the missing standards within a reasonable time.
+4.1.1 The Business Partner undertakes to have in force all the social, environmental and ethical requirements by Reverse Resources as set out in this Code of Conduct.
+In case any of the requirements are not yet in place at the time of signing the CoC, the Business Partner will propose an implementation plan to put in place the missing standards within a reasonable time.

-4.1.2 Suppliers shall not assign any Reverse Resources related work activities to third parties without the prior written authorization of Reverse Resources.
+4.1.2 Suppliers shall not assign any Reverse Resources-related work activities to third parties without the prior written authorization of Reverse Resources.
 Those who outsource any work shall be responsible for the enforcement of the Code by these third parties and their employees.
-4.1.3 All Business Partner employees are expected to read, understand and adhere to the Code of Conduct.

 4.2.
 Request for Information